Effective Quantization of Muon Optimizer States: Background

 The Muon update on a single hidden layer can be described as follows:

 where $t$ is the iteration number and $\mathbf{M}$ is the momentum of the gradient.
-NS stands for the Newton-Schulz iteration process~\citep{bernstein2024old, higham2008functions}, used to find an approximation for $\mathbf{U} \mathbf{V}^T$ where $\mathbf{U} \mathbf{\Sigma} \mathbf{V}^T$ is the singular value decomposition (SVD) of $\mathbf{M}$.
+NS stands for the Newton-Schulz iteration process~\citep{bernstein2024old, higham2008functions}, used to find an approximation for the polar factor $\mathbf{U} \mathbf{V}^T$ where $\mathbf{U} \mathbf{\Sigma} \mathbf{V}^T$ is the singular value decomposition (SVD) of $\mathbf{M}$.
 Orthogonalization equalizes the importance of each update direction by collapsing all singular values to 1.

 The vanilla version of Muon described above does not use weight decay.
 Additionally, it is not obvious whether it requires any hyperparameter tuning over AdamW baselines. \citet{liu2025muon} introduced a variant of Muon that uses weight decay and also scales its update to match the update RMS of AdamW, producing the following version: